GhostTalker/RebootMadDevice/README.md

 Reboot MAD devices via ADB or PowerSwitch when device is not responding

 only works with Python 3.6 and above
+Run the installation and this scripts not with sudo.
+Use root user!

 Install:
 - pip3 install -r requirements.txt